ashayadawad/resume/cover-letter.md

 Dear Sir/Madam,

-I would like to apply for the position of software Trainee through the campus hiring.
-I have extensive knowledge in Java, Data structures, Oops concepts, HTML, CSS & Javascript that fits the role requirements.
+I am submitting my application for the entry-level software engineer position at your organisation.
 I am pursuing Masters in Computer Application from [CMR Institute of Technology, Bangalore](https://www.cmrit.ac.in/) and I am expected to graduate in 2022.
+I have extensive knowledge in Java, Data structures, Oops concepts, HTML, CSS & Javascript.
+During my last one year at CMR Institute of Technology, I have been involved in various academic projects, technical seminars and extra-curricular activities.
+My ability to explain complex things into understandable terms would make me an ideal addition to your team.

 Thank you for taking the time to consider my application.
 I look forward to hearing from you.